li-shangru/AutomatedRegressionTesting/SimOdyssey/regression-testing/README.md

 1. Place the `oracle.exe` under the current directory.

-2. Place the finalized version of your project (located at `EIFGENs/maze/F_code/maze`) under the current directory.
+2. Place the finalized version of your project (located at `EIFGENs/simodyssey/F_code/maze`) under the current directory.

-3. Rename `maze` to `maze.exe`.
+3. Rename `simodyssey` to `simodyssey.exe`.

-4. Make sure `maze.exe` has executable mode, if not, run `chmod 700 maze.exe`.
+4. Make sure `simodyssey.exe` has executable mode, if not, run `chmod 700 simodyssey.exe`.

 5. Execute the automated testing script by running `./Automate.py` from command line.